-Sig nature Sheet (Required Every S emester) M State Nursing Program Confid dentiality Statement Initials: Minnesota State Community and T care that is involved in the education I give care as well as their families on of nurses and fully intend to safe .
-I will not disclose information abou hat may be obtained during my stud unique and personal nature of patient guard the privacy of all patients for whom M State Consent for Photo/Video o/Audio Recording for Simulation Educational Purposes Initials: understand that I will be recorded ducational purposes, for up to five years. ctivity.
-This information will be shared as will be destroyed after five years, M State Consent for Photo/Video o/Audio Recording for Promotion al Purposes Initials: stored for up to five years.
-I give pe , , ourposes.
-These documents will be obsite or promotional purposes.
-I will not estroyed after five years unless further M State Nursing Program Social Media Policy Initials: engage in behavior that is not profunderstand that if I witness anothe essional and becoming of a nurse it r student engaging in this type of be ocial Media Policy.
-I understand that if I could result in disciplinary action.
-I also chavior and do not report to my instructor ch could result in disciplinary action.
-M State Nursing Program Acade Initials: I agree that all my finished product assume ownership of anyone else s assigned as individual efforts will sacademic property. be my own work and that I will not limited to, utilizing books, notes, in ternet sources or other individuals.
-This assistance includes, but is not will not communicate any content of the test items in any form. held accountable.
-I furthermore un that could potentially undermine th derstand that should I engage in un e integrity of this course or program g.
-I may be reported by one or more rm my instructor immediately or be also nethical academic behavior in any form a, my educational experience and/or the of my peers and agree to hold them M State Nursin ng Program Policies and Procedure M Manual Accountability I,Print name have received the Nursing F Program Policies and Procedures Manual.
-I understand that I am responsible for compliance with the statements and poursing Program Policies and Procedure Student Signature Student ID Number Date
+Signat ure Sheet (Required Every S Semester) M State Nursing Program Confident iality Statement Initials: I agree to adhere to the professional si Minnesota State Community and Tech care that is involved in the education o I give care as well as their families.
+I w information about fellow students that confidentiality is essential in the profes nical College.
+I understand the if nurses and fully intend to safe fill not disclose information about may be obtained during my stu e unique and personal nature of patient eguard the privacy of all patients for wi ut my patients, their families or hon M State Consent for Photo/Video/Au idio Recording for Simulation n Educational Purposes Initials: Simulation activities may be recorded a understand that I will be recorded while with fellow learners and faculty for edu unless further consent is granted. e participating in a simulation a ctivity.
+This information will be shared M State Consent for Photo/Video/Au idio Recording for Promotion nal Purposes Initials: Activities may be photographed and us stored for up to five years.
+I give permi be compensated for the use of my ima consent is granted. ssion to utilize my image for we ebsite or promotional purposes.
+I will r M State Nursing Program Social Me dia Policy Initials: I have read and agree to the terms of I engage in behavior that is not professi understand that if I witness another stuor the Director of Nursing I could also I onal and becoming of a nurse indent engaging in this type of b it could result in disciplinary action.
+I al behavior and do not report to my instru lso M State Nursing Program Academic Integrity Agreement Initials: I agree that all my finished products as assume ownership of anyone else's ac be my own work and that I will not I will not give nor will I receive any ass limited to, utilizing books, notes, intern- learning assessments to any other indi et sources or other individuals.
+I will not communicate any content of If I become aware of such behavior by held accountable.
+I furthermore unders that could potentially undermine the interprofessional for which I am training.
+I harmless for any consequences to whi stand that should I engage in ur tegrity of this course or progran nay be reported by one or more nethical academic behavior in any forr n, my educational experience and/or tl n M State Nursing P rogram Policies and Procedure Manual Accountability I,Print name have received the Nursing Program Policies and Procedures Manual l.
+I understand that I am responsible for com technical standards identified in the Nursin Student Signature Student ID Number Date